falqas/music-collection/README.md

 ## Considerations/future builds:

-1. Better error handling ("Did you mean $cmd" rather than "Invalid command")
-2. Refactor the `parseUserInput` function to return one of the "command function" (e.g. `parseAddCommand`) to reduce coupling and enhance testability
+- [x] Refactor the `parseUserInput` function to return one of the "command function" (e.g. `parseAddCommand`) to reduce coupling and enhance testability
-3. Add more integration tests for parsing functions & readline module
+- [x] Add more integration tests for parsing functions & readline module
+- [ ] Better error handling ("Did you mean $cmd" rather than "Invalid command")
-4. Add support for non-alphanumeric characters for artist or title (e.g. `Paul's Boutique` vs `Pauls Boutique`)
+- [ ] Add support for non-alphanumeric characters for artist or title (e.g. `Paul's Boutique` vs `Pauls Boutique`)
-5. Add regex for more complex input parsing
+- [ ] Add regex for more complex input parsing
+- [ ] Add shuffle!